Andrew Balbirnie: International career

 In September 2019, Balbirnie was named in Ireland's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.

 In November 2019, Balbirnie was named as Ireland's all formats captain.

 On 10 July 2020, Balbirnie was named in Ireland's 21-man squad to travel to England to start training behind closed doors for the ODI series against the England cricket team.
 In the third and final match of the series, which Ireland won by seven wickets, Balbirnie scored his 2,000th run in ODI cricket.

 On 13 July 2021, Balbirnie led Ireland to their first ever ODI victory against South Africa.
 He also made his seventh ODI century in the match, scoring 102 off 117 deliveries before getting dismissed by Kagiso Rabada.
 In September 2021, Balbirnie was named the captain of Ireland's provisional squad for the 2021 ICC Men's T20 World Cup.

 On 26 October 2022, Balbirnie scored a T20I half-century, scoring 62 off 47 deliveries to lead Ireland to a victory over England in the 2022 ICC Men's T20 World Cup.

+On 4 July 2023, Balbirnie has stepped down from his captaincy in limited-overs cricket, after Ireland failed to qualify for the 2023 World Cup.

+In March 2024, Balbirnie led Ireland to its first win in Test cricket, against Afghanistan in Abu Dhabi, scoring an unbeaten half-century in the fourth innings.
+In May 2024, he was named in Ireland’s squad for the 2024 ICC Men's T20 World Cup tournament.